 Me: “Errrrrrr… and you didn’t think this was worth mentioning to us on Monday…………….”

 Over the summer planning informed Jeremy my uncle had raised a complaint.
 However, planning wasn’t allowed to tell us what the complaint entailed.
-Our planner’s team lead suggested we could fix the problem by confirming ownership of the land to be built on.
+Our planner’s team lead suggested we could fix the problem by confirming ownership of the land.
 We did this and thought no more of it.
 Unfortunately, on the 10th of September with planning approved but not in writing, we discovered Nan hadn’t been served notice.
 An oversight on our part.
 While we own all of the land we intend to build on, we only have right of way over the drive.
 Because the access is considered part of the build, and the drive is owned by my Nan, we needed to serve her notice.
 Twenty-one days of notice from re-submitting our Certificate B form, and serving Nan.
 Three more ‘joyful’ weeks of will-it-won’t-it!

 Finally, on the third of October, our approval arrived!
 Predictably after I had to ring our planner and chase it.
 Our potted timeline:

 30th May – Submitted full plans, date acknowledged by planning